git --version git --version --build-options uname -a

 Git Bash has helpful communities, including:

-Almost everything I know about Git Bash, I learned in the above communities.
+Almost everything I know about Git Bash, I learned in the above five communities.

 To install Git Bash, install Git For Windows, which you can download from either…